-The Mountain Hardwear Men's Hardwear AP Pant is a stylish and durable pant that works well for almost any sort of outdoor activity.
-Unfortunately, we found them to be a bit too tight and restricting for comfortable everyday use while hiking, although how well they work for you probably depends on the shape of your body.
-For us, they were too tight in the thighs and had a wonky fit in the crotch.
-Our testing also showed them to have virtually no water resistance, even in a light rain, and they are decidedly light on features compared to the other hiking pants in our review.
-As such, these were the lowest scoring pants this go-around, although they have received excellent customer reviews online, and we still consider them to be a solid pair of pants.
+The Mountain Hardwear Hardwear AP Pant is a stylish and durable pant that performs adequately in a wide variety of outdoor activities.
+We found them to be a bit too tight and restrictive for everyday hiking, however, we recognize that body shape plays a significant role in that calculus.
+For us, they were consistently too tight in the thighs and had an unusual fit in the crotch.
+Our testing also revealed that this pair has almost no water resistance, even in a light rain, and they are decidedly light on features compared to the other hiking pants in our review.
+Consequently, these were the lowest scoring pants in the review.

 Mountain Hardwear Hardwear AP Pant Review